RD-180: 2014–2015 availability concerns

-US production of the RD-180
+Planned US production of the RD-180

+There were several plans to manufacture the RD-180 in the US, but none of them came to fruition.

+Under RD AMROSS, Pratt & Whitney is licensed to produce the RD-180 in the United States.
+According to a 2005 GAO Assessment of Selected Major Weapon Programs, Pratt & Whitney planned to start building the RD-180 in the United States in 2008 with a first military launch by 2012, but this did not occur.

 United Launch Alliance (ULA) announced in February 2015 that it was considering undertaking US production of the Russian RD-180 engine at the Decatur, Alabama, rocket stage manufacturing facility.
-The US-manufactured engines would be used only for government civil (NASA) and commercial launches, and would not be used for US military launches.
-This potential project is a backup plan to the new engine development work that ULA is undertaking with Blue Origin on the BE-4.
+The US-manufactured engines would be used only for government civil (NASA) and commercial launches, not for US military launches.
+This project was a backup plan to the new engine development work by ULA with Blue Origin on the BE-4.

-Under RD AMROSS, Pratt & Whitney is licensed to produce the RD-180 in the United States.
-Originally, production of the RD-180 in the US was scheduled to begin in 2008, but this did not happen.
-According to a 2005 GAO Assessment of Selected Major Weapon Programs, Pratt & Whitney planned to start building the engine in the United States with a first military launch by 2012.
-This, too, did not happen.
 In 2014, the Defense Department estimated that it would require approximately $1 billion and five years to begin US domestic manufacture of the RD-180 engine.

-Overall, by April 14, 2021 Energomash has delivered 122 RD-180 rocket engines to the United States over more than 20 years of cooperation.
+Overall, by April 14, 2021 Energomash delivered 122 RD-180 rocket engines to the United States over more than 20 years.

-In an interview on August 26, 2021 ULA's CEO Tory Bruno said that three or four RD-180s are installed on Atlas V rockets for upcoming missions, and the rest are sitting in a warehouse.
+In an interview on August 26, 2021, ULA's CEO Tory Bruno said that three or four RD-180s were installed on Atlas V rockets for upcoming missions, and the rest were sitting in a warehouse.
 “We took early delivery, if you will, with the RD-180, so I can end that relationship and not be dependent upon [Russia] because that’s what Congress asked us to do”, he said.
-In all, the US has taken delivery of 122 RD-180 engines from Energomash, generating billions in revenue for Russia’s space program.
+The 122 RD-180 engines from Energomash generated billions in revenue for Russia's space program.

+Replacement options for the RD-180

-Replacement for the RD-180 engine on US Atlas launch vehicle
+Several options for replacing the RD-180 on Atlas V were investigated, but ULA ultimately decided to replace the rocket with Vulcan Centaur instead.